ellbur/rstweaver/doc/source/tutorial.rst

 You can name the stages:

-.. weaver:: test4.rst exec block
+.. weaver:: new exec join

     .. haskell:: Named.hs
         :name: imports